Bharat Scene Text: A Novel Comprehensive Dataset and Benchmark for Indian Language Scene Text Understanding: Introduction

 \section{Introduction}

 Scene Text Recognition, especially for English, has advanced significantly in the last decade, thanks to a series of efforts on dataset creation~\cite{ICDAR2003, SVT, mishra2012scene, MSRA-TD500, ICDAR2013, ICDAR2015, CUTE80,Total-Text, SVT-P, MLT-19} and model development~\cite{cnn_detector_2014, CRNN2016,jaderberg2016reading, east, textspotter2018, craft, ASTER2019, ABCNet2020, dbnet, visionLAN2021, ABINet2021, parseq, ABINet++2023, textbpn++, clip4str}.
 In contrast, scene text recognition for Indian languages has been extremely underexplored and possibly more challenging (refer to Fig.~\ref{fig:goal}).
 Note that Indian languages are used by more than 1.4 billion people, which is approximately 18\% of the global population.
-Despite its usage and popularity, we observe that scene text recognition in Indian languages lacks a comprehensive benchmark and open-source models, except for some early efforts~\cite{recognition-ISI-umapada2010, IIIT_ILST, detection-ISI-Umapada2017,kakwani-etal-2020-indicnlpsuite, IIIT-TL-STR, IIIT-indicSTR12, iitkerela-lasaNet, VijayanCDK25} that laid important groundwork, but did not aim for a comprehensive coverage of tasks or languages.
+Despite its usage and popularity, we observe that scene text recognition in Indian languages lacks a comprehensive benchmark and open-source models, except for some early efforts~\cite{recognition-ISI-umapada2010, IIIT_ILST, detection-ISI-Umapada2017,kakwani-etal-2020-indicnlpsuite, IIIT-TL-STR, IIIT-indicSTR12, VijayanCDK25} that laid important groundwork, but did not aim for a comprehensive coverage of tasks or languages.
 We aim to fill this gap through our work.

 To accelerate advancements in Indian Language Scene Text Recognition, we present a comprehensive benchmark called the \emph{\underline{B}harat \underline{S}cene \underline{T}ext \underline{D}ataset} (BSTD)\footnote{India, traditionally known as \emph{Bharat}, reflects the nation's rich cultural and linguistic diversity, which inspired the naming of our dataset.}.
 The BSTD comprises 6.5K scene images that feature more than 100K words in 11 Indian languages, along with English.
-These images, sourced from Wikimedia\footnote{\url{https://www.wikimedia.org/}}, span various signboards and accidental background text from different Indian cities and towns, ensuring that the dataset captures the linguistic diversity of India.
-We obtain a polygon-level bounding box for each visible text in the image and the text it contains using rigorous manual annotation.
-The dataset is publicly available for download here\footnote{\url{https://github.com/Bhashini-IITJ/BharatSceneTextDataset}}.
+These images that are sourced from Wikimedia\footnote{\url{https://www.wikimedia.org/}}, span various signboards and accidental background text from different Indian cities and towns, ensuring that the dataset captures the linguistic diversity of India.
+For each visible text instance in an image, we manually annotate a polygonal bounding region and provide its corresponding transcription.
+The dataset is publicly available for download\footnote{\url{https://github.com/Bhashini-IITJ/BharatSceneTextDataset}}.